skills/review-pull-requests/README.md

 - **What you'll learn**: When and how to request a review; how to perform a review for someone else's pull request.
 - **What you'll build**: We'll be review a pull request for a simple game.
 - **Prerequisites**: We assume you are familiar with creating branches, commits, and pull requests from [Introduction to GitHub](https://github.com/githublearn/introduction-to-github).
-- **How long**: This course is 5 steps and takes less than 30 minutes.
+- **How long**: This course is five steps long and takes less than 30 minutes to complete.

 </details>